Meet Our Admissions Counselors

-Caroline Davis — Assistant Director of Admissions
+Caroline Davis — Senior Assistant Director of Admissions

-Hi, my name is Caroline Davis, and I’m an Assistant Director of Admissions at Mason.
+Hi, my name is Caroline Davis, and I’m a Senior Assistant Director of Admissions at Mason.
 I grew up in northern Virginia and graduated from the University of Virginia with degrees in both English and Religious Studies.
 While in school, I studied abroad in London, tried my hand at several internships, and discovered my love for education, which led me to Mason's Office of Admissions.

 Washington, D.C. is a great place to live, and in my free time, I enjoy taking advantage of all that the area has to offer, whether it’s playing golf, catching local shows, trying out new restaurants and coffee spots, or just exploring the city.
 One of my favorite things about Mason is hearing about all of the incredible internships students gain as early as sophomore year – it’s extraordinary what Mason students accomplish!
 Beyond the internship opportunities, Mason distinguishes itself for its innovative and entrepreneurial academic programs, undergraduate research, unique study abroad options, creativity (we have both an Underwater Hockey team and a Quidditch club – need I say more?), as well as a diverse and engaged student body.
 Mason has quickly become my home, and I hope to help prospective students discover all that Mason has to offer – it might just become your new home, too!

 If you ever have any questions about life at Mason, just send me a note.
 See you on campus!

 Lauren Wagner — Senior Assistant Director of Admissions